VivienG-Dev/shiftboard-rp/api_endpoints.md

 - We do **not** store a separate “stock movement” row per sale for MVP.
 - Instead, stock is **derived** as:
-  `currentStock = latestSnapshot.quantity - sum(quantitySold after snapshot)`
+  `currentStock = latestSnapshot.quantity - soldSinceBaseline + restockedSinceBaseline`
+  - `soldSinceBaseline` = sum of `SalesCardLine.quantitySold` for cards in `SUBMITTED|LOCKED` with `startAt >= latestSnapshot.createdAt`
+  - `restockedSinceBaseline` = sum of `RestockLine.quantityAdded` for restocks with `createdAt >= latestSnapshot.createdAt`
-  So every submitted/locked sales card automatically reduces computed stock.
+  So every submitted/locked sales card reduces computed stock, and every restock increases it.

 ### POST `/companies/:companyId/snapshots`